BDC Hamburger Icon

 2. Measuring CLV can identify underdeveloped accounts.

-CLV measurements can yield true revelations for account management.
+CLV measurements can yield true revelations for more successful sales account management.
 You may view an account as mediocre; however, calculating its CLV can show that it’s woefully underdeveloped, with more potential than your team realized.

 For example, say your team has made only a few random sales in small batches to customer A. This customer likely hasn’t made an impression on the sales department and isn’t really on the radar.
 However, when you calculate this client’s full potential for the expected length of the relationship, you may realize it’s actually in the top 20 percent of your business’s accounts.
 Knowing this, you can rethink the account’s development strategy.